 The cover letter for an internship offers applicants a chance to shine, highlighting the personal, professional, and academic attributes that make them a valuable intern and potential future employee.
-The best applicants typically excel academically and provide a long list of extracurricular and volunteer experiences.
+The best applicants typically excel academically and boast an impressive list of extracurricular and volunteer experiences.

-- Know Your Audience: Recognize the general aesthetic and atmosphere of a potential employer and reflect that in each cover letter.
+- Know Your Audience: Recognize the general aesthetic and atmosphere of a potential employer and reflect that in each cover letter you write.

-- Catch Their Eye: The best cover letter highlights unique attributes, skills, and experiences that separate you from the rest of the field.
+- Catch Their Eye: The best cover letter highlights unique attributes, skills, and experiences that separate you from other candidates.

 - Be Confident: Highlight attributes and skills while clearly stating why and how a particular opportunity benefits both parties.

 - Revise: Revisions are a necessary step for any cover letter.
-Grammatical and spelling errors are unacceptable.
+Grammatical and spelling errors can reflect poorly on you.

-- Have a Digital Portfolio: Digital portfolios demonstrate an applicant's seriousness about the internships and provides easy access to prior work.
+- Have a Digital Portfolio: Digital portfolios demonstrate an applicant's seriousness about the internships they're applying for and provide easy access to prior work.

-- Include a Bio: These allow applicants to highlight themselves as an individual rather than just another applicant.
+- Include a Bio: These allow applicants to highlight themselves as individuals with certain goals, skills, and interests.

 - Include a Philosophy Statement: Applicants can explain their dedication to a particular field, profession, or industry.

-- Awards and Honors: While often included in a resume, highlighting significant awards and honors is another way applicants can rise to the top.
+- Awards and Honors: While often included in a resume, highlighting major awards and honors is another way applicants can rise to the top of the application pile.

 Prepare for an Interview